nnellans/nnellans/README.md

 ### Hi there 👋

+- I'm a Microsoft MVP in Infrastructure as Code
 - 🔭 I’m currently working on automating Azure infrastructure using Azure DevOps, GitHub Actions, and Infrastructure as Code (Terraform, Bicep, ARM Templates)
 - 💬 Ask me about Azure, Bicep, Terraform, Azure DevOps, GitHub Actions
 - 📫 How to reach me: